-Family historians can’t afford to miss the National Records of Scotland (NRS) guide.
+Family historians looking for Scottish criminal records can’t afford to miss the National Records of Scotland (NRS) guide.
 It looks at both institutions, such as the burgh courts, High Court of Justiciary and sheriff courts, and individual criminals.
 It also explores transportation – only prisoners who had been tried at the High Court of Justiciary could be sentenced to be transported.
-In addition the guide details the different record sets that you can consult at the NRS building in Edinburgh.
+In addition the guide details the different Scottish criminal record record sets that you can consult at the NRS building in Edinburgh.
 You can locate records using the NRS online catalogue.

-Ancestry has several record sets relating to Fife, drawn from Fife Archives.
+Ancestry has several Scottish criminal record sets relating to Fife, drawn from Fife Archives.
 You can search criminal registers covering 1910-1931; the register from 1912 to 1923 includes photographs.

 Glasgow City Archives, at the Mitchell, includes several police records, such as Glasgow Police Court books for the early 19th century (B3/1/1/ 1–10) and circuit-court indictments for 1896– 1977 (SR22/53/2–3), although many records only survive for a limited period (for example the Dunbartonshire Constabulary criminal photographs register, which covers 1903–1914).
 Unfortunately the Glasgow records have not been digitised or indexed, so you will need to visit the Mitchell and be prepared to spend time going through the material to find the information that you need.
 The library has created an informative guide to Glasgow criminal records.